PabloK/Zodiac/readme.md

 ###Getting started
 * Install the plugin from [Chrome webstore] (https://chrome.google.com/webstore/)
-* Click The quick button next to the chrome settings button
+* Click The quick button next to the chrome settings dropdown
-* Add your locations
+* Click the settings button for the app
-* Mark the location your currently at (do the same at other locations)
+* Add the accounts you need to time report on
-* Markup bookmarks that should only show up in specific locations
+* Set up your default start and stop times
-* Save your settings to the cloud
+* Start your daily time reports

 This software is provided as is.
 The author of this extension can not be held liable for any harm caused by the useage of this software.